Form 1095-B: Proof of Minimum Essential Coverage for 2026 (Tax Year 2025)

 Who Must File Form 1095‑B?

 IRC §6055 requires every entity that provides minimum essential coverage (MEC) for at least one month of the calendar year to report that coverage to the IRS and give a written statement to each covered individual.
-The obligation falls on the entity that actually “underwrites” or “sponsors” the coverage—not necessarily the employer or plan administrator.
+The obligation falls on the entity that actually "underwrites" or "sponsors" the coverage — not necessarily the employer or plan administrator.
 The primary filers are:

 1. Insurance Issuers (Fully‑Insured Plans)

 Commercial health insurers file for individual‑market policies, small‑ and large‑group policies, and expatriate health plans.
+Note: When an employer buys a fully insured plan, the insurer — not the employer — files Form 1095‑B.

 2. Self‑Insured Employers (Non‑ALE)

 Employers that are not Applicable Large Employers (i.e., generally fewer than 50 full‑time equivalents) but sponsor their own self‑funded plan must file a Form 1095‑B for each covered employee, retiree, and COBRA participant.
+If the employer is an ALE, the coverage is instead reported in Part III of Form 1095‑C, not on 1095‑B.

 3. Government‑Sponsored Programs